Motori

 Motori (English: Motorcycles) is the third studio album by the Yugoslav and Bosnian heavy metal band Divlje Jagode.
-The album was recorded at Music Paark Studio in Bad Homburg vor der Höhe, Germany and was released in September 1982.
+The album was recorded at Music Paark Studio in Bad Homburg vor der Höhe, West Germany and was released in September 1982.
 It is considered the band's breakthrough album and it sold around 500,000 copies.
 The song "Ne želiš kraj" was written by former vocalist Ante "Toni" Janković, who previously left the group due to musical differences and was replaced by Alen Islamović.
 Janković joined the band on stage during the tour in support of the album.

 Track listing

 All music written by Sead Lipovača.
 All lyrics written by Alen Islamović, except where noted.